lyle-morris-sudo/pixel/components/shell_header.md

 For each UI shell component, left-to-right translates to product-to-global.
 The left side of the header contains items relevant at the product level.
 Moving to the right along the header, the functions become more global.
 Elements in the middle of the header should represent system-level controls.
 Elements on the right side of the header, such as the switcher, are the most global in their scope and span multiple products.

-1. **Menu** - The hamburger icon is used to open product navigation such as the left panel.
+1. **Menu** - The hamburger icon is used to open product navigation such as the left shell.
 The hamburger menu is only needed when there is a collapsible left navigation.
 2. **Branded logo** - Logo/graphic branding.
 3. **Branded name** - For Financial Institutions branding.
 4. **Link** - Links in the header are supported as product navigation, if required.
 These links move to the side menu in narrow screen widths.